shaunanoordin/avo-adventure-mk3/src/avo/story/README.md

 - `Story.js` provides the base code for all Story types.
 - `.start()` runs when all assets have loaded and the AvO engine is ready to start the game.
+- `.assets` (read-only) defines all the assets that need to be loaded before the game can start.